Aguztinus/document-management/README.md

 ## Installation

-It's just like any other Laravel project.
-Basically here is how you use it for yourself. (it's not completed yet)
+It's just like any other Laravel project:

 -   Clone the repo `https://gitlab.com/Aguztinus/document-management.git`
 -   `cd` to project folder.